PrefectHQ/prefect/docs/guides/logs.md

 ```
 </div>

-You can change what gets highlighted and also adjust the colors by updating the styles in a `logging.yml` file.
-Below lists the specific keys built-in to the `PrefectConsoleHighlighter`.
+Change what gets highlighted and adjust the colors by updating the styles in a `logging.yml` file.
+List the specific keys built-in to the `PrefectConsoleHighlighter` as shown below.

 URLs: